Graduate Residency/Retreat Attendance

 Students enrolled in such courses and who do not attend the residency/retreat will be considered "not engaged in significant learning activities" throughout the term for the residency/retreat-based course(s).
 In such cases, the instructor submits an administrative withdrawal outcome (ZW).
 This outcome precludes refunding tuition and fees and negatively affects academic progress.
 Appeals to this outcome are made to the dean in accordance with the Student Academic Appeals Policy.

 A student who registers for a required residency/retreat-based course, but is unable to attend a residency/retreat, should withdraw from the course and take it in a subsequent term.
 Although the instructors submit administrative withdrawal outcomes (ZW) for students who do not participate in instructional activities, a withdrawal requires action by the student.
 In such cases, refunds are issued in accordance with college policies.
-If the student-initiated withdrawal occurs before the end of add-drop week of the term, it carries no financial or academic penalties.

 Exceptions are rarely made to the residency/retreat requirement and requests for exemptions are to be made in writing to student services before the start of the term.
 Student services staff will consult with the program chair.
 Requesting an exception before the start of the term will allow for decisions, dropping of the course with no tuition and fee penalties, or the substitution of electives, before the end of the add-drop week.